PSLmodels/Git-Tutorial/book/content/background/VCgitHistory.md

 It became clear that no suitable alternative to BitKeeper existed, so Torvalds began development of his own DVCS called "Git" on April 3, 2005.
 > The development of {term}`Git` began on 3 April 2005.
 Torvalds announced the project on 6 April and became self-hosting the next day.
 The first merge of multiple branches took place on 18 April.
 Torvalds achieved his performance goals; on 29 April, the nascent Git was benchmarked recording patches to the Linux kernel tree at the rate of 6.7 patches per second.
 On 16 June, Git managed the kernel 2.6.12 release.{cite}`GitWiki2020`

+We could not find any definitive source of an instance in which Torvalds explicitly states where the name "Git" came from and what it means.
+But most sources point to the Git wiki FAQ thread, "[Why the 'Git' name](https://git.wiki.kernel.org/index.php/GitFaq#Why_the_.27Git.27_name.3F)?"{cite}`GitFAQwiki2020` The most plausible origin of the name comes from a sarcastic quip by Torvalds that "Git" was named after the British slang for "pig headed or argumentative".
+Torvalds is quoted as saying:
+> I'm an egotistical bastard, and I name all my projects after myself.
+First "Linux", now "Git". --Linus Torvalds {cite}`GitFAQwiki2020`

 ```{figure} ../../_static/lecture_specific/VCgitHistory/LinuxContributors.png
 ---
 scale: 100%